 - Exploring the data set with PCA

-- Performing differential expression analysis with GSA
+- Performing differential expression analysis with DESeq2

 - Viewing a dot plot for a gene